semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform.md

 * Ignore false-positive findings from noisy rules.
 * Fork existing rules to create custom rules and add them to Semgrep Cloud Platform for scanning.

-This guide explains how to connect your repository to Semgrep Cloud Platform to scan continuously.
+This guide explains how to connect your repository to Semgrep Cloud Platform (SCP) to scan continuously.

 :::info
-* This guide's configuration and feature support are specific to Semgrep-App-connected CI jobs.
+* This guide's configuration and feature support are specific to SCP-connected CI jobs.
 Refer to [Running Semgrep in CI without Semgrep Cloud Platform](../running-semgrep-ci-without-semgrep-cloud-platform) for stand-alone CI jobs.
 * Semgrep 0.98.0 introduced changes to how certain CI providers fetch environment variables.
 Refer to the appendix at the end of this document for more information.
 * Semgrep Cloud Platform creates a SAST (Static Application Security Testing) job by default.
 To run dependency scans exclusively, refer to [Sample CI configurations](semgrep-ci/sample-ci-configs).
 :::